 Little Apple Pastry Shop, Aldie

-You can also stop by to make a special order from a list of nearly 50 other pie varieties including fruit, sugar-free, special, and cream pies.
+You can also call ahead or order online from a list of nearly 50 other pie varieties including fruit, sugar-free, special, and cream pies.
 The shop also offers country ham biscuits, sandwiches (including a popular fresh turkey sandwich), and other treats.

 Pie Gourmet, Vienna

-Amphora’s two restaurant locations are popular spots for Sunday morning breakfast or a late-night snack.
-Two separate bakery locations offer a case-full of cakes, pies, and treats and there’s a long list of pies on their website.
+Amphora's restaurant locations are popular spots for Sunday morning breakfast or a late-night snack.
+A separate bakery location in Herndon offers a case-full of cakes, pies, and treats and there's a long list of pies on their website.
 (Unfortunately, the Vienna location is closed permanently.)

-Amphora celebrates Pi Day with special pies marked with the symbol of the day.
-Stop by your favorite location and see which pies are available, call to order ahead, or visit the restaurant to enjoy a slice.
+Amphora usually celebrates Pi Day with special pies marked with the symbol of the day.
+Stop by to see which pies are available, order ahead online, or visit the restaurant to enjoy a slice.

 Livin the Pie Life, Arlington

 Thanks to our alert reader, Cara, we are adding Livin the Pie Life in Arlington to our pie shop list.
 While we have not visited ourselves (yet!), we hear great things about this small-batch bakery that sources ingredients locally.